handsom3j4ck/Droidtool/README.md

 ./droidtool
 ```

-> 💡 The script will auto-install `android-tools-adb` if missing (Debian/Ubuntu/Arch/Fedora/RedHat).
+> 💡 The script will auto-install `android-tools` if missing (Debian/Ubuntu/Arch/Fedora/RedHat).

 ---